 • The predominant differentiator of human value in many countries, including the United States, was and is race and ethnicity.

-Additionally, read more about participant learnings reflections from our first Racial Capitalism Community of Practice.
+Additionally, read more about participant learning and reflections from our first Racial Capitalism Community of Practice.

 Event Details